Intro: Grafana vs Kibana vs Knowi

-Unfortunately, neither Kibana nor Grafana support machine learning.
-But Knowi has built-in integration with many machine learning algorithms like Classification, Regression, and Time-Series Anomaly Detection type Machine Learning use cases, with clustering and deep learning coming soon.
+Grafana does not currently support machine learning although the ELK stack does support some machine learning capabilities.
+Knowi has built-in integration with many machine learning algorithms like Classification, Regression, and Time-Series Anomaly Detection type Machine Learning use cases, with clustering and deep learning coming soon.

 This enables Knowi users to do predictive analysis using machine learning and set up a triggering alert based on the prediction in the monitoring workflow.

 Till now, we have done a comparison of Grafana vs Kibana vs Knowi with respect to the features they offer.
 But we need to understand one thing that the underlying purpose of using the tools is slightly different.

 Kibana is useful to convert log data from the ELK stack into visualizations and it also supports querying logs.

 Grafana is more of a general-purpose visualization tool that can work with a handful of data sets that may or may not be “logs”.
 But it does not support text querying.

 Knowi is an end-to-end data analytics platform that can sit on top of and across multiple databases, structured or unstructured.
 Knowi literally supports all the features and integrations that either Kibana or Grafana offers plus much more.
 And it does have a big edge due to it’s out of the box machine learning solution.
 That said, both Kibana and Grafana can be deployed for free or at a very low cost, while Knowi is an enterprise solution that does have licensing fees.
 But with those added expenses come a lot of support, which can be nice when getting a complex data analytics solution off the ground.